Andrew Stein

-Andrew Stein (born Andrew J. Finkelstein; March 4, 1945) is an American Democratic politician who served on the New York City Council and was its last president, and as Manhattan Borough President.
+Andrew Stein (born Andrew J. Finkelstein) is an American Democratic politician who served on the New York City Council and was its last president.
+He also served as Manhattan Borough President.

 Early life

 Stein's father, Jerry Finkelstein, was the multi-millionaire publisher of the New York Law Journal, among other publications.
 Stein shortened his name when he entered politics.
 Stein attended Southampton College.
 He is Jewish.